What is Checkpoint Scan?

 What can I do with this scan information?

 Once the scan is synchronized with TRAC, you can run reports on this information.
-Be default, all TRAC websites have a basic report that will show you all scans from a specified date range and/or by a specified operator.
-For a fee, iOffice can also write customer reports that will organize this information into routes.
+By default, all TRAC websites have a basic report that will show you all scans from a specified date range and/or by a specified operator.
+For a fee, iOFFICE can also write customer reports that will organize this information into routes.

 How does this integrate with my existing Mail module?